QuentinRa/blog.quentinra.dev/info/ocaml/basic/variables.md

 > it?
 >
 > First printf return a unit() kind of value.
 We are only
-> saving it since ocaml compiler won't execute a statement
+> saving it since the OCaml compiler won't execute a statement
 > if we are not storing the result (since every statement
 > should be pure or looks like it otherwise for ocaml
 > compiler that just some useless code).